Complex Number Calculator

 Basic operations with complex numbers

-We hope that working with the complex number is quite easy because you can work with imaginary unit i as a variable.
-And use the definition i2 = -1 to simplify complex expressions.
+We hope that working with complex numbers is quite easy because you can work with the imaginary unit i as a variable and use the definition i2 = -1 to simplify complex expressions.
 Many operations are the same as operations with two-dimensional vectors.Addition

-It is very simple: add up the real parts (without i) and add up the imaginary parts (with i):This is equal to use rule: (a+bi)+(c+di) = (a+c) + (b+d)i
+It is very simple: add up the real parts (without i) and add up the imaginary parts (with i):This is equivalent to using the rule: (a+bi)+(c+di) = (a+c) + (b+d)i

 (1+i) + (6-5i) = 7-4i